mirage-xyz/mirage-smart-contract-example/ERC/rentable-nft.md

-# Renting Extension For ERC-1155 Standart
+# Renting Extension For NFTs

 ## Simple Summary

-An extension of the ERC-1155 standard to enable ERC1155 NFT tokens to be rentable
+An extension for NFT smart contracts to enable tokens to be rentable.

 ## Abstract

-This extension defines some extra functions to the ERC-1155 standart for renting NFT tokens to another account.
+This extension defines some extra functions to the ERC-721 and ERC-1155 standarts for renting NFT tokens to another account.
 This helps NFT owners to rent their assets to someone for some period of time.
 Because an ERC-1155 contract can have fungible tokens (FT) and non-fungible tokens (NFT), this functionality will be usable by only NFTs.
 It's significantly important for the gaming industry where such NFTs might have additional abilities that affect the gaming process.